creativecreatorormaybenot/clock/README.md

 ## TODO

-* Think of a way to make the ball rotation always wrap around.

 * Use a smaller acceleration for the travel curve.

 * Draw shadows for the slides in `Slide` .